Skip to main content

 The weekly meetings help the group members come together to meditate, study the Dharma, and share their experiences.
 A typical meeting begins with some related readings, followed by a guided meditation.

-The meetings are also free of charge but members can donate funds after the meeting.
+The meetings are also free of charge, but members can donate funds after the meeting.

 Discover Your Recovery Journey With Recovery Dharma

-Recovery Dharma can help you prevent relapse with meditative practices and a supportive community.
+Buddhist addiction treatment will help you prevent relapse with meditative practices and a supportive community.
 You can use this program in addition to other forms of addiction treatment for a holistic approach to recovery.